mehulagg/gitlab/doc/user/application_security/dast/index.md

 # Dynamic Application Security Testing (DAST) **(ULTIMATE)**

-If you deploy your web application into a new environment, your application may become exposed to new categories of attacks.
+If you deploy your web application into a new environment, your application may become exposed to new types of attacks.
 For example, misconfigurations of your application server or incorrect assumptions about security controls may not be visible from the source code.